smart-rb/smart_value-object/README.md

 - `attribute` and `property` semantics;
 - primitive immutability based on `#freeze` invocation on value object instance;
 - read-only instance attributes and properties;
-- serializable to hash (other formats coming soon);
+- support for hash representation (other formats coming soon);

 ---